halntit/learn-docker/13-example-12/README.md

   - Careful on Target group section in Load balancer when creating service
   - If failed in attaching LB to a service, should re-create it, updating does not work

+Notes

+- To build only a specific stage, use --target args
+  - `docker build --target build ...`

 ### Different between normal and alpine system

 * You can use the normal image, since it is based on the "buildpack-deps", which is *commonly used by a lot of images* .